-Your standard full size cabinet is 1200 to 1500 watts.
+Your standard full-size cabinet is 1200 to 1500 watts.
 The type of heat supplied is either convected air or radiant.
 The heating element is at the top or bottom and may include a fan or crossflow blower to move the air around.
 Ducting channels may be used to deliver hot air more precisely achieving greater temperature uniformity.
 Moisture from heated water will also introduce heat into the cabinet environment.

-There are different types of Holding Cabinets each with it’s own set of features and benefits.
-Many of them are 2-in-1 appliance combos based on your typical holding cabinet and some other feature that extends a units usefulness.
+There are different types of Holding Cabinets each with its own set of features and benefits.
+Many of them are 2-in-1 appliance combos based on your typical holding cabinet and some other feature that extends a unit's usefulness.

 Cook and Hold

 A Cook and Hold Cabinet allows you to prep the day before and let the food cook and hold overnight.
-In most units you can stick in a probe to measure a precise internal temperature that automatically switches the unit from a cooking temperature over to a hold temperature.
+In most units, you can stick in a probe to measure a precise internal temperature that automatically switches the unit from a cooking temperature over to a hold-temperature.
 This is a very important piece of equipment for many kitchens.
 Some operations serve right out of the appliance and only turn it off to clean it.

 Institutional models are robust and often customizable.
-This is heavy duty equipment designed for large operations like school cafeterias, convention centers, large banquet halls, catering services and hospitals.
+This is heavy-duty equipment designed for large operations like school cafeterias, convention centers, large banquet halls, catering services, and hospitals.

 Specially designed to be durable and not come apart easily.
 Anything that would normally be screwed in place is either welded or has some sort of non-traditional tamper-proof safety hardware that is difficult to remove without specialized tools.
 Electrical components and controls have additional coverings to make them more difficult to access.
 One or more door locking mechanisms are common.
 Some units are designed to hold correctional trays.
-Additional heavy duty transportation hardware may be added to secure doors on units that routinely transport food from a remote location.
+Additional stout transportation hardware may be added to secure doors on units that routinely transport food from a remote location.

 Holding and Display